vert-x3/vertx-stack/README.md

 ### Maven

-This project provides preconfigured Maven poms for using in your projects, allowing you to consume the Vert.x stack easily.
+This project provides pre-configured Maven poms for using in your projects, allowing you to consume the Vert.x stack easily.

 #### Dependency chain (_Maven depchain_)